zaiste/zaiste.net/content/programming/vuejs/howtos/howto-include-typescript-tsconfig-paths-webpack-aliases-vuejs.md

 +++
+title = "How To Include TypeScript Paths from `tsconfig.json` as Webpack Aliases in Vue.js"
 +++

-# How To Include TypeScript Paths from `tsconfig.json` as Webpack Aliases in Vue.js

 [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin) allows Webpack to fetch paths defined in the `tsconfig.json` as aliases.
 This way the information about paths in the project can be defined in a single place.